History of New Zealand: Polynesian settlement and development of Māori culture

-The descendants of these settlers became known as the Māori, forming a distinct culture of their own.
-The latter settlement of the tiny Chatham Islands in the east of New Zealand about 1500 produced the Moriori; linguistic evidence indicates that the Moriori were mainland Māori who ventured eastward.
-There is no evidence of a pre-Māori civilisation in mainland New Zealand.
+It is the broad consensus of prehistorians that the Polynesian settlement of mainland New Zealand was planned and deliberate.
+Further, there is no evidence of a pre‑Polynesian people in New Zealand.
+New Zealand has no native land mammals (apart from some rare bats), so birds, fish and sea mammals were important sources of protein for the settlers.
+They quickly exploited the abundant large game, such as moa – large flightless ratites – which were pushed to extinction by about 1500.
+They cleared approximately 40% of New Zealand's original forest cover, especially in the North Island, practicing slash-and-burn agriculture.
+They cultivated food plants that they had brought from eastern Polynesia, including sweet potatoes (called kūmara), taro, gourds, and yams.
+They also cultivated and harvested the cabbage tree, a plant endemic to New Zealand, and exploited wild foods such as bracken fernroot.

+A group of New Zealand Polynesians migrated from mainland New Zealand to the Chatham Islands, to the east of the main archipelago, probably in about the 15th century, where their culture evolved into the distinct Moriori culture.

+Māori whānau (extended family) from Rotorua in the 1880s.
+Many aspects of Western life and culture, including European clothing and architecture, were incorporated into Māori society during the 19th century.

-The original settlers quickly exploited the abundant large game in New Zealand, such as moa, which were large flightless ratites pushed to extinction by about 1500.
-As moa and other large game became scarce or extinct, Māori culture underwent major change, with regional differences.
+Culture changed on the mainland as moa and other large game became scarce or extinct, evolving into that now known as Māori (sometimes called Classic Māori by prehistorians).
+There were regional differences due to climate.
 In areas where it was possible to grow taro and kūmara, horticulture became more important.
-This was not possible in the south of the South Island, but wild plants such as fernroot were often available and cabbage trees were harvested and cultivated for food.
-Māori cleared approximately 40% of New Zealand’s original forest cover, especially in the North Island practicing slash-and-burn agriculture.

-Warfare also increased in importance, reflecting increased competition for land and other resources.
-In this period, fortified pā became more common, although there is debate about the actual frequency of warfare.
+This was not possible in the south of the South Island, but wild plants such as fernroot were often available and cabbage trees were cultivated.
+Warfare increased in importance, reflecting increased competition for land and other resources, and fortified pā became more common.
+There is debate though about the actual frequency of warfare.
 As elsewhere in the Pacific, cannibalism was part of warfare.

-Māori whānau (extended family) from Rotorua in the 1880s.
-Many aspects of Western life and culture, including European clothing and architecture, became incorporated into Māori society during the 19th century.

-Leadership was based on a system of chieftainship, which was often but not always hereditary, although chiefs (male or female) needed to demonstrate leadership abilities to avoid being superseded by more dynamic individuals.
+Leadership was based on a system of chieftainship, which was often but not always hereditary, with chiefs (male or female) needing to demonstrate leadership abilities to avoid being superseded by more dynamic individuals.
 The most important units of pre-European Māori society were the whānau or extended family, and the hapū or group of whānau.
 After these came the iwi or tribe, consisting of groups of hapū.
 Related hapū would often trade goods and co-operate on major projects, but conflict between hapū was also relatively common.
 Traditional Māori society preserved history orally through narratives, songs, and chants; skilled experts could recite the tribal genealogies (whakapapa) back for hundreds of years.
 Arts included whaikōrero (oratory), song composition in multiple genres, dance forms including haka, as well as weaving, highly developed wood carving, and tā moko (tattoo).

-New Zealand has no native land mammals (apart from some rare bats) so birds, fish and sea mammals were important sources of protein.
-Māori cultivated food plants which they had brought with them from Polynesia, including sweet potatoes (called kūmara), taro, gourds, and yams.
-They also cultivated the cabbage tree, a plant endemic to New Zealand, and exploited wild foods such as fern root, which provided a starchy paste.